 No matter what type of injury is suffered in the workplace, it may be a source of pain, inconvenience, and financial loss for the victim.
 Sprains are often considered to be a less severe form of injury.
 However, in the case of higher-degree sprains or in the absence of prompt and appropriate treatment or rest, an injured worker may face long-term complications and costly medical expenses.

 If an accident on the job or a circumstance of your employment has resulted in a sprain injury, you may be eligible to receive workers’ compensation benefits.
-To learn more about the claims filing process or how these benefits can help, contact the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311 today.
+To learn more about the claims filing process or how these benefits can help, contact the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311 today.

 Information on Sprains